200sx/200sx.github.io/_posts/2021-02-06-charge-harness.markdown

 ---

-I spent a lot of time researching this because I was scared but to be honest it was pretty simple - I used this photo as a reference (picture of picture, yes I work in SENG, it iz what it iz)
+I spent a lot of time researching this because I was scared but to be honest it was pretty simple.

-*pic*

 For this you will need;
 * B series charge harness